onchris/GameCentre/Phase2/README.md

 you can see scores of all users in the Game Centre, or only look at your own.
 7. Start a new game or go back to the game selection.
+8. There is a pink scoreboard button at the bottom of game selection screen, which is the general score board shows the scores for all three games.
+Slide the screen left and right to switch scoreboard for each game.

 ## Functionalities of GameCentre
 1. Login and register activity.
 Users can register an account to save